mongodb/docs/source/includes/api/list-tables/restore-job-response-documents.rst

    * - ``timestamp.increment``
      - number
-     - Order of operation of all operations completed at the latest :term:`oplog <Oplog Store Database>` entry in the restored :term:`snapshot`.
+     - Order of all operations completed at the latest :term:`oplog <Oplog Store Database>` entry in the restored :term:`snapshot`.